Driver Details

 Diagnostic debug console.

-Telnet the processor IP on port 12512 (configurable under Debug).
-Commands: `status`, `clips`, `speakers`, `play <clip#> <speaker#>`, `stop <speaker#>`, `reload`, `log off|low|med|high`, `quit`.
-You can also browse `http://<processor-ip>:<HTTP Port>/` for a live status page and to download each clip for verification.
+Telnet the processor IP on port 12512 (configurable under Debug; enable Advanced settings to see that category).
+Commands: `status`, `history`, `clips`, `speakers`, `play <clip#> <speaker#>`, `stop <speaker#>`, `reload`, `log off|low|med|high`, `quit`.
+The console mirrors the driver's log live while you are connected, so you can watch a full announcement as it happens.

 Licensing

-A 120-minute trial is included for evaluation.
 Paste your purchased licence key under Licensing to unlock permanently.
 The licence is bound to the processor's MAC address.

 Commercial license, $49 one-time, bound to the RTI processor's MAC address.
 A built-in 120-minute trial runs with no purchase required.
 Purchase and instant license delivery at the link below.